 “No interpreter was provided to her during the entire ordeal,” he said.
 Experiencing these and many other communication difficulties is what motivated Kasongo to come up with the idea of Volatia.
 In fact, in 2003 while still in high school, he began volunteering his services as a translator.
 He helped out in schools, social service departments, hospitals, and even at the local fire department, where he still works to this day.

 “The more a person endures challenges, two things are going to happen,” said Kasongo.
 “It’s either, we are going to rise above it and grow from that, or it’s going to impact us in a negative way and we quit.
-For me and my experience, all of the challenges that I lived through, they really helped me to become stronger and grow to who I’ve become.”
+For me and my experience, all of the challenges that I lived through, they really helped me to become stronger and grow into who I’ve become.”

-Today, Volatia is a company that offers on-site, over-the-phone and video remote interpretation services, along with translation services in more than 280 languages.
+Today, Volatia is a company that offers on-site, over-the-phone, and video remote interpretation services, along with translation services in more than 280 languages.
 The company employs more than 3,000 interpreters and translators in more than 37 states as it seeks to provide “language interpretation and translation services in the most efficient and cost-effective manner.”

 “The ability to communicate with others is a privilege and a fundamental human right,” said Kasongo.
-“It is the basis to our freedom of speech.
+“It is the basis of our freedom of speech.
 Language barriers, however, limit access to services and cause disparities.
-Sometimes it’s a matter of life or death, other times it’s a matter of assimilation, but in all cases one’s ability to communicate is key to living a full and productive life.
+Sometimes it’s a matter of life or death, other times it’s a matter of assimilation, but in all cases, one’s ability to communicate is key to living a full and productive life.
 Our vision with Volatia is to bridge language gaps in every community of the United States by making language solutions available to everyone, everywhere, anytime.”

 Volatia’s clients stretch from the healthcare industries to government, businesses, the legal community, and schools.